TritonDataCenter/sdc-docker/docs/index.md

 ## 3. sdc-docker-setup

-Now that you have access to the SmartDataCenter, we will setup authentication to the Docker Host.
+Now that you have access to the SmartDataCenter, we will setup authentication to the Docker host.
 SDC Docker uses Docker's TLS authentication.
 This section will show you how to create a TLS client certificate from the SSH key you created in the previous section.
 Then we'll configure `docker` to send that client certificate to identify requests as coming from you.